contreraskallens/comparative-approach-acquisition/README.md

 # Towards a Comparative Approach to Language Acquisition
 Script for producing figures from Christiansen, Contreras Kallens &amp; Trecca (In Press). *Towards A Comparative Approach to Language Acquisition*. *Current Directions in Psychological Science*.
+Also included are extra figures that include additional data to demonstrate the dominance of English in language acquisition research

 # Data sources